sun-heqi/Hot2Mol/README.md

 ### Build the hypotheses

-Use the `pharma_extract.py` to generate a pharmacophore hypothesis for hot-spot residues.
+Use the `pharma_extract.py` to generate a pharmacophore hypothesis for given hot-spot residues.

 usage:
 ```text